Jadyn Kim

 What are your thoughts on Koreatown?
 What is your favorite place in Koreatown?

-My favorite place in Koreatown is not a certain place, but it’s a three- or four-block radius area around Solair and Madang.
-It’s around Seventh Street and Arlington.
-Back when I was in 10th grade, most of my friends used to live there.
-They lived super close within that three- or four-block area.
+My favorite place in Koreatown is not a certain place but a three- or four-block radius around Solair Condos and Madang Courtyard.
+It’s around 7th Street and Arlington.
+Back when I was in 10th grade, most of my friends lived there.
+They lived super close within that area.

 I would go to my friend’s house in the morning to hang out, and then we would go somewhere.
-On the way, we would stop by a few friends’ houses, since they are right next to each other, and then we would call them and be like, “Hey, come down,” and they would come down.
-Then we would go to somebody else’s house and call them to come down, and we would just walk around that area collecting friends and hang out.
+On the way, we would stop by a few friends’ houses since they are right next to each other, and then we would call them and be like, “Hey, come down,” and they would come down.
+Then we would go to somebody else’s house and call them to come down, and we would just walk around that area collecting friends and hanging out.
 Koreatown has pretty much anything.
 Anything you want, you can find it.
-We ate tteokbokki (떡볶이 — spicy Korean rice cakes) a lot.
-We would also go to the noraebang (노래방 — Korean karaoke) and hang out there.
-I just remember having a lot of fun with my friends walking around in Koreatown every weekend or after school.
-Oh, and in that area, there are around three or four Japanese ramen shops.
+We ate tteokbokki (떡볶이 — Korean spicy rice cakes) a lot.
+We would also go to the noraebang (노래방 — Korean karaoke rooms) and hang out there.
+I remember having a lot of fun with my friends walking around in Koreatown every weekend or after school.
+Oh, and in that area there are around three or four Japanese ramen shops.
 We’ve sort of taken a liking to them, so we go to the ramen shops a lot.

-You mentioned you go to a small school.
+You mentioned that you go to a small school.
 How are you involved in your high school?

 I would say I’m pretty involved in terms of activities and stuff.
 My school is from first grade to 12th grade.
-I started going to my school in first grade, for almost 11 years actually.
-That has its flaws and benefits, but as a result, I’ve become pretty involved in the school.
-Because it’s a small school, we don’t have a lot of clubs.
+I started going to my school in first grade, so it’s been almost 11 years.
+That has its flaws and benefits, but as a result, I’m pretty involved at school.
+Since it’s a small school, we don’t have a lot of clubs.
 I made a journalism club.
-I write for the yearbook and I’m also in the student council.
+I write for the yearbook and am also a [member] of the student council.
 Before COVID, I used to tutor kids in our after-school program.

 What was the hardest thing about starting up a new journalism club?